The 10 Best Headless CMS for React Projects You Can Use and Benefit From

 Virtual DOM and reconciliation in React

 The framework uses its own copy called virtual DOM (document object model), holding the same properties as the real DOM.
-Whenever a state of a component changes, React makes updates to the virtual DOM, comparing it to the previous version, which allows it to update the real DOM with just the needed data without the need to generate the entire page.
+Whenever the state of a component changes, React makes updates to the virtual DOM, comparing it to the previous version, which allows it to update the real DOM with just the needed data without the need to generate the entire page.

-This process is called reconciliation, and is one of the most important React’s features.
+This process is called reconciliation and is one of the most important React’s features.
 Thanks to this solution, React is best for cross-platform apps serving a lot of content and providing rich user experience.

 Wish to learn more about Vue vs React?